 5th row K

-Repeat rows 2-5 for remainder of pattern until your work measures 11.25 inches, ending with a Knit row.
+Repeat rows 2-5 for the remainder of the pattern until your work measures 11.25 inches, ending with a Knit row.

 (How I stayed on track with the Chinese Wave Knit Washcloth Pattern: This isn’t rocket science, but had I thought about it at the beginning, I wouldn’t have one washcloth that has a bit of a wonky row right in the middle.
 You’ll be starting your sl stitch row after you’ve knit a row.
 Pay attention to the last 3 stitches of the knit row.
 If your slip stitch is 2 stitches from the end, you’ll start with the K2 row.
 If your slip stitch is 3 stitches from the end, you’ll start with the K1 row.
 Obviously, a row counter would help too, but I’ve just never been able to remember to change my row, so I’m back in the same position.

 Bind off, but don’t cut yarn.

 Put your crochet hook in these valleys on the sides.
 I try to catch the yarn tails from my cast on so that they’re wrapped in the SCs.
 It makes it nice not to have loose tails.

 When you come to one of your corners, you’ll want to SC in the last stitch before you turn.
 Then work 2 chains on top of that stitch and then SC back in the same stitch.

 When you get back to where you started, you’ll start your picot.

-Work a SC into first stitch, then before you put crochet hook back into fabric, work 2 chain stitches (like you did on corner)
+Work a SC into the first stitch, then before you put crochet hook back into the fabric, work 2 chain stitches (like you did on the corner)

 Then put your hook back in the 2 stitches made by the single crochet

 You will now have 3 stitches on your hook.
 Grab the yarn and pull it through the 3 stitches, leaving only one stitch on your hook.
-There’s you first picot.
+There’s your first picot.